Optical spin conductivity in ultracold quantum gases: Spin-1/2 superfluid Fermi gas

 We mention the validity of the mean-field analysis.
-For any $(k_\mathrm{F}a)^{-1}$, our result in Eq.~(\ref{eq:conductivity_fermions_1}) satisfies exact relations such as the $f$-sum rule in Eq.~(\ref{eq:f-sum}) and the high-frequency tail $\Re\,\sigma_{xx}^{(S)}(\omega)=C\Omega/[12\pi (m|\omega|)^{3/2}]$~\cite{Enss:2012,Note:S=1/2,Hofmann:2011} with the volume $\Omega$ and Tan's contact $C$~\cite{Tan:2008}.
-In addition, the mean-field theory employed in this Letter gives semi-quantitative descriptions of physical quantities throughout the BCS-BEC crossover at zero temperature regardless of the presence of the strong interaction~\cite{Horikoshi,Note:mean-field}.
+For any $(k_\mathrm{F}a)^{-1}$, our result in Eq.~(\ref{eq:conductivity_fermions_1}) satisfies exact relations such as the $f$-sum rule in Eq.~(\ref{eq:f-sum}) and the high-frequency tail $\Re\,\sigma_{xx}^{(S)}(\omega)=C\Omega/[12\pi (m|\omega|)^{3/2}]$~\cite{Enss:2012,Note:S=1/2,Hofmann:2011} with Tan's contact $C$~\cite{Tan:2008}.
+Indeed, the high-frequency asymptotics of Eq.~\ref{eq:conductivity_fermions_2} provides the mean-field value of the contact $C=m^2\Delta^2$.
+In addition, the mean-field theory employed in this paper gives semi-quantitative descriptions of physical quantities throughout the BCS-BEC crossover at zero temperature regardless of the presence of the strong interaction~\cite{Horikoshi,Note:mean-field}.